How to Apply

 Achieving good English and maths skills is essential to compete in today’s job market.
 They are also essential for studying other subjects as all courses require students to apply English and maths skills in their work.

-When students enrol at Capel Manor College, we ask for copies of their exam certificates if they have already taken formal exams.
-The grade they achieved determines which qualification and level they will be enrolled on at the College.
+When you enrol with us, we ask for copies of your exam certificates if you have already taken formal exams.
+The grade you achieve in your GCSE English and maths will determine whether you will be enrolled on English and maths courses at the College.
+Classes are planned to align with your main course, and are taught by specialist subject teachers.